hhkaos/reiniciador/README.md

 ### Pending tasks ###

-* Finish signup form
 * Prepare for deploy
+* Validate signup form (frontend)
 * Add current members
-* Add cron task (check if member is still active), after 60 days of his last activity
+* Add cron task (check if member is still active), after 60 days of his last activity, if not -> send email thought mandril to check